 Just as with this past spring, W&L Student Health and University officials were in contact with the appropriate VDH staff and monitoring the situation to make a determination on whether to remain on-campus or to leave campus.
+Because of the enormous set of variables involved in making a determination of whether it remains safe and viable to continue on-campus operations, the University is committed to consistent communication and shared guidance from the VDH and our local health partners to assess situations to make the appropriate determination.
 As we have stated in many of our communications, we will always be guided by the recommendations and requirements set out through local and state health officials along with the CDC in order to provide the safest environment to our students and employees relative to the COVID-19 pandemic.
 Should we need to shut down the University in the fall semester, we have a strong blueprint for how to effectively complete that from this past March.
 We would follow a similar protocol using available health information of not only our own staff but also government health officials.

 In a closing of campus scenario, we will complete the term using virtual instruction.
 In addition, we would maintain certain resources on campus to allow us to serve those students who would not be able to return home as well as where practical provide services to students who did leave the area.
 From our experience this past spring, we believe we have good systems and practices in place, and they will only be improved through the lessons learned this past year.